SoftUni-Internal/interactive-content/EN/01-Modules/03-Summary.md

 ## In this lesson you learned:

-- What Javascript modules are
+- What JavaScript modules are

 	* a set of functions to be included in applications